lucabtz/lucabtz.github.io/_posts/2024-10-24-attempt-at-pwning-a-chip8-emulator.md

 tags: binary-exploitation
 ---

-Recently I was browsing the projects section on the Discord server of the [C-ASM Community](https://discord.gg/c-asm) (which is a great community and you should join) and I found an interesting [Chip8 Emulator project](https://github.com/Docas95/CHIP8-Emulator-C).
+Recently I was browsing the projects section on the Discord server of the C-ASM Community (~~which is a great community and you should join~~ which is now some [crypto scam](https://x.com/lucabtz_/status/1863580828955193449)) and I found an interesting [Chip8 Emulator project](https://github.com/Docas95/CHIP8-Emulator-C).
 As I was reading through the code and I reached the `load_ROM` function I immediately saw a problem
 ```c
 // load content from ROM into memory
 void load_ROM(char* filename){